 Small-Batch Honey: We were gifted not one, not two, but four jars of honey by my husband’s uncle.
 He just started working for a guy who owns 400 bee hives and produces 30 tons of honey each year.
 This stuff is delicious in tea, swirled into plain yogurt, or smothered on a tartine for breakfast.

 French Bread: While we’ve found great cheese and wine stateside, we have yet to find an incredible and affordable bakery in our hometown.
-Arnaud picked up this loaf for less than 4 euros.
+Arnaud picked up a loaf for less than 4 euros.
 We ate half during our last dinner in France, and then put the remaining half in our suitcase.
 It survived the trip home surprising well and has been a great companion to almost everything else listed here.

 Saucisson Sec and Pâté de Canard: Swing by any grocery store and pick up some meaty goods.
 I promise you they will be a million times better than anything you can get here at home.
 Saucisson sec is a cured, dried sausage that you slice thinly and serve as an appetizer.
 It’s sometimes paired with slices of bread and cornichon pickles.
 Pâté de Canard (ground duck meat that is cooked with spices into sublime deliciousness) is also served as an appetizer and is spread on toasted bread.